validatedpatterns/docs/content/patterns/devsecops/production-cluster.md

 ## Deploy a Production (prod) cluster

 For instructions on how to prepare and import a production (prod) cluster please read the section [importing a cluster](/learn/importing-a-cluster).
+Use `clusterGroup=prod`.

 ## You are done importing the production cluster